-William J. Williams
+William J. Williams (1926-2016)

-Dr. Williams has an established history of leadership, serving as dean of the College of Medicine and vice president for Biomedical Sciences at SUNY Upstate Medical University from 2002 to 2004.
-He was named a Distinguished Service Professor by the State University of New York in 2002, and he remains an inspiring teacher today, grounding students in both the science and art of medicine.
+Dr. Williams had an established history of leadership, serving as dean of the College of Medicine and vice president for Biomedical Sciences at SUNY Upstate Medical University from 2002 to 2004.
+He was named a Distinguished Service Professor by the State University of New York in 2002 and was an inspiring teacher, grounding students in both the science and art of medicine.
 Read more...

 back to top